 Addiction changes your brain’s structure, and many recovering addicts I know neglect their physical health.
 Now that you’re in recovery, you’re ready to start taking care of your mind and your body.
 If your entire being is nurtured and fortified, you will have more strength and willpower to break free and stay free.
+A good way to go about this is using yoga against addiction.
+Yoga you mentally and physically and it can steel you against addiction.
+Here are six wonderful benefits of using yoga against addiction:

 1. Yoga Strengthens Your Mind